River Point | LEED Gold | Photo: Roman Grant

 Performance periods

-If pursuing LEED 2009 or LEED v4 O+M for the first time, you may choose to extend the performance period for any prerequisite or credit to a maximum of 24 months preceding your certification application, in case you need more time to establish performance.
-All performance periods must overlap and come to a conclusion within one month of each other.
-If pursuing LEED v4.1 O+M for the first time, a 12-month reporting period must be used.
+If pursuing LEED v4 O+M for the first time, you may choose to extend the performance period for any prerequisite or credit to a maximum of 24 months preceding your certification application, in case you need more time to establish performance.
+The LEED v4 O+M recertification performance period includes the entire time since the previous certification and must be at least a year in length but may be up to five years in length.

 Review

-While the type of review you鈥檒l undergo will vary depending on the specific needs of your project, the rating system under which you are certifying, and the certification program being utilized, the general review process is the same:
+While the type of review you’ll undergo will vary depending on the specific needs of your project, the rating system under which you are certifying, and the certification program being utilized, the general review process is the same:

 Part 1: Preliminary Review

-• You will first submit your application for a preliminary review.
+- You will first submit your application for a preliminary review.
 GBCI will check your application for completeness and compliance with the selected rating system and attempted credits.

 Part 2: Final Review (optional)

-• The final review stage allows you to submit supplementary information requested by the reviewer during the preliminary review or amend the application.
+- The final review stage allows you to submit supplementary information requested by the reviewer during the preliminary review or amend the application.
 GBCI suggests you submit these clarifications within 25 business days after receiving the preliminary review results.
-GBCI will then review revised or newly submitted prerequisites and credits, and reconsider any awarded credits or prerequisites for which information has changed since the return of the preliminary review was completed.
+GBCI will then review revised or newly submitted prerequisites and credits and reconsider any awarded credits or prerequisites for which information has changed since the return of the preliminary review was completed.

-• GBCI will respond with a final LEED certification review report within 20-25 business days, marking prerequisites and attempted credits as either awarded or denied.
+- GBCI will respond with a final LEED certification review report within 20-25 business days, marking prerequisites and attempted credits as either awarded or denied.

-• Like the preliminary review, you can either accept the review results as final, or revise your application and resubmit for a supplemental (appeal) review.
+- Like the preliminary review, you can either accept the review results as final or revise your application and resubmit for a supplemental (appeal) review.

 Part 3: Supplemental (appeal) Review (optional, fees apply)

-• The supplemental (appeal) review stage provides an additional round of review and allows you to submit additional information, amend the application or add new credits not previously attempted.
-GBCI will review the previously denied or newly submitted prerequisites and credits, and reconsider any anticipated credits or prerequisites for which information has changed since the return of the final review.
+- The supplemental (appeal) review stage provides an additional round of review and allows you to submit additional information, amend the application or add new credits not previously attempted.
+GBCI will review the previously denied or newly submitted prerequisites and credits and reconsider any anticipated credits or prerequisites for which information has changed since the return of the final review.
 The fee associated with supplemental (appeal) reviews varies depending on the level of complexity of the credits or prerequisites submitted.
 In cases where credits are directly linked to a base prerequisite, only the prerequisite needs to be appealed.

-• GBCI will respond with an updated LEED certification review report within 20-25 business days, indicating which prerequisites and attempted credits have been either awarded or denied.
+- GBCI will respond with an updated LEED certification review report within 20-25 business days, indicating which prerequisites and attempted credits have been either awarded or denied.

-• Like the final review, you can either accept the supplemental (appeal) review results as final or submit for additional supplemental (appeal) reviews.
+- Like the final review, you can either accept the supplemental (appeal) review results as final or submit for additional supplemental (appeal) reviews.
 There is no cap on the number of supplemental (appeal) reviews you can receive.

 Standard review (all rating systems)